2i2c-org/team-compass/engineering/workflow/default-workflow.md

   If a card is intended for the upcoming sprint, team members let a Product Manager know and they will mark it with this sprint’s end date.

 - **Organize in 'Up Next'**
-  A Product Manager manages and sorts cards in the ‘Up Next’ column for visibility.
+  A Product Manager manages and sorts cards in the ‘Up Next’ column in order of priority.

+- **Ensure coverage of key categories**
+The PM will ensure the Up Next column explicitly addresses these types of cards with higher priority:
+  1. Contract Deliverables
+  2. BD requests
+  3. Incident Mitigation issues
+  4. Support Tickets (including workshop requests and support issues that can't be resolved in 30 minutes)
+  5. Platform Initiatives
+  6. Service Initiatives

 The Team will: